 As the recipient of an international clerkship award, she began her career in Baker McKenzie's New York office before returning to Toronto.

-Christina contributes to the both the global and local arbitration bar: she is on the ICDR International Advisory Committee (subcommittee for ICDR Publications and Education), the VP of Education and Events for Young Canadian Arbitration Practitioners (YCAP), was an executive board member of the ICDR, Young and International (ICDR Y&I), and previously served a three-year term on the ICDR Y&I Global Advisory Board; she is a North American Regional Representative for the LCIA's Young International Arbitration Group (YIAG) ; and was a founding steering committee member of the Firm's International Arbitration Associates Forum.
+Christina contributes to the both the global and local arbitration bar: she is on the ICDR International Advisory Committee (subcommittee for ICDR Publications and Education), served as the VP of Education and Events for Young Canadian Arbitration Practitioners (YCAP) from 2018-2020, was an executive board member of the ICDR, Young and International (ICDR Y&I) from 2016-2019, and previously served a three-year term on the ICDR Y&I Global Advisory Board; she is a North American Regional Representative for the LCIA's Young International Arbitration Group (YIAG); and was a founding steering committee member of the Firm's International Arbitration Associates Forum.

 Christina holds an LL.M. in international law, and frequently writes and speaks on cross-border litigation and arbitration matters.